Namespaces and permissions¶

 You only add entries in this file for tokens you want to refine.
 Other tokens, as long as they are verified by one of your trusted authorities, will have access to the resources granted by that trusted authority.

-Make this file available to your orchestrator container instance, and set the OPENTF_TOKEN_AUTH_FILE
+Make this ‘static tokens’ file available to your orchestrator container instance and set

 Policies¶